 “I’m standing in my room, curling my toes over threadbare carpet that’s some shade of poo, and I’m looking at my bed.
 I’m remembering something that my first-ever lesbian friend told me: ‘Lesbians always have navy duvets.’
 So I’m looking at my duvet.
 It’s navy.
 Well, it’s kind of a lighter blue and a darker blue stripe, not exactly . . . faaarck, it’s navy, alright?”

 Not That I’d Kiss A Girl is a heartbreaking and hilarious true story by author Lil O’Brien.
 Available at Unity Books, The Women’s Bookshop, Whitcoulls and at book stores around the country.
-Available through Book Depository and Amazon worldwide.
+Available through Amazon worldwide, ebook and paperback.

 Lil accidentally outed herself to her parents at the age of nineteen when they overheard her talking to a friend about liking girls.
 Half an hour later she found herself on the side of the road, with instructions to come back and pick up her suitcase the next day.